 If you work for a gym, training your clients will take place at your local gym.
 As you build your brand and take on private clients, you can train your clients at beaches, parks, local gyms, or even at your studio.

 The hours are very flexible.
-You can target clients that are looking to get their workout done early in the morning before they start their 9-5 work.
+You can target clients who are looking to get their workout done early in the morning before they start their 9-5 work.

 There are many fitness instructors that start out part-time as a hobby to earn extra money and they slowly transition into a full-time role once they know that it’s something they want to pursue as a career.